sonatype-nexus-community/iq-config-as-code/README.md

       -o, --output        <output-path>                                                     # iq-scrape-conf.py & iq-healthcheck only - defaults to ./scrape

       -y, --scope         Comma delimited list of org name(s) and/or app public-id(s)       # iq-scrape-conf.py & iq-healthcheck only - defaults to "all"

+      -t, --template      The template configuration against which the environment configuration is benchmarked.
+                                                                                            # iq-healthcheck.py only

 Limitations/Scope: